ruebot/claw_vagrant/README.md

 You can access the BlazeGraph interface at: http://localhost:8080/bigdata/

-You have to set to use islandora namespace in the [namespaces tab](http://localhost:8080/bigdata/#namespaces) before you can execute queries.
+You have to select the islandora namespace in the [namespaces tab](http://localhost:8080/bigdata/#namespaces) before you can execute queries.

 ## Environment